“When are you going to stop feeling sorry for yourself and do something?”

-GM: If some part of Stephen is still nervous to meet Celia’s other parent after his last experience, it dissolves when his girlfriend’s mom greets him at the door with a wide smile and a warm hug.
+GM: If some part of Stephen is still nervous to meet Celia’s other parent after his last experience, it dissolves when his girlfriend’s mom greets him at the door with a wide smile and hug.
 She declares that “Celia’s had so much to say about you—and yes, all good things!
 I’m so happy to finally get to meet you, Stephen.”

 “She gives me a lot to feel sweet over,” Celia’s mom answers brightly.
 “And so did everything she said about you!
 You want to be a lawyer, right?
 So does…”

 The conversation flows much easier than it did at Celia’s dad’s house.
-Her mom initially invites her daughter and boyfriend to sit down while she finishes cooking: she and Celia started earlier, since “if we did with your beau already here, and you wantin’ to help cook, that’d leave him plopped on his bum.”
+Her mom invites her daughter and boyfriend to sit down while she finishes cooking: she and Celia started earlier, since “if we did with your beau already here, and you wantin’ to help cook, that’d leave him plopped on his bum.”
 Stephen moves to help set the table and pour water.
 Celia’s mom remarks “what a gentleman” he is.
-Stephen still seems uncomfortable at the memory of Celia waiting on hand and foot for him and her dad, and says it’s “nothing, really, you did all the cooking.”
+Stephen still seems uncomfortable at the memory of Celia waiting on hand and foot for him and her dad.
+He says it’s “nothing, really, you did all the cooking.”

 Dinner is bacon asparagus pastry twists.
-The basic idea is asparagus spears grilled with lemon juice, melted parmesan cheese, and the usual staples of salt and pepper.
+The basic idea is asparagus spears grilled with lemon juice, melted parmesan, and the usual staples of salt and pepper.
 The spears have a long, string cheese-shaped homemade puff pastry wrapped around them.
 Crispy bacon strips are wrapped around the gaps in the pastry in corkscrew pattern to “clothe” the spears and leave only their heads sticking out.
 Some egg wash and a garnishing of salt and pepper top off the whole affair.
-Texture-wise, the twists have are slightly chewy but crispy from the bacon, light and flaky from the pastry, and a chewier crunch underneath that from the asparagus.
+Texture-wise, the twists have are chewy but crispy from the bacon, light and flaky from the pastry, and have a chewier crunch underneath from the asparagus.
 They’re technically an appetizer, but Celia’s mom made a lot of them, so it feels like a snack with endless refills.

 The side dish is mandarin orange salad with the eponymous fruit, lettuce spring mix, cranberries, almonds, and orange juice for dressing.
-There’s a bit of crunch, but the softness of the oranges (Celia’s mom uses the canned ones that are extra soft without any stringy bits) and the wet greens provides some nice contrast to the asparagus twists, as does the cooler temperature and sweet rather than salty/savory taste.
+There’s a bit of crunch, but the softness of the oranges (Celia’s mom uses the canned ones that are extra soft without any stringy bits) and the wet greens provides some nice contrast to the asparagus twists.
+So does the cooler temperature and sweet rather than salty/savory taste.
 Celia’s mom always advised her to serve side dishes with different textures, flavors, and temperatures than the main dish.

-Celia’s mother always likes to send her home with food, but insists she’s going to send Stephen home with some cookies too.
+Celia’s mother always likes to send her home with food.
+She insists she’s going to send Stephen home with some cookies too.
 He eats six and says he has “no complaints at all, ma’am,” to going home with even more.
 Celia’s mom tells him to “be sure you reheat them in the oven instead of the microwave, you don’t want ’em to get soggy.
 About five minutes at 300 usually does it.”